Alasil1/efficientnet-florence2-disaster-detection/README.md

 ### 2. Download Dataset

-Get the AIDER dataset from Kaggle: [Download here](https://www.kaggle.com/datasets/chaitanya99/aider)
+Get the AIDER dataset from Kaggle: [Download here](https://www.kaggle.com/datasets/abdalrahmanalasil/aider2)

 Extract it to a directory like `C:\Data\AIDER` (Windows) or `~/Data/AIDER` (Linux/Mac).

+**Optional:** For external evaluation, also download the [Fire vs Non-Fire Dataset](https://www.kaggle.com/datasets/abdalrahmanalasil/fire-non/data).

 ### 3. Use Pre-trained Models (Recommended)